Jean-Francois-C/Database-Security-Audit/README.md

 ## Database security audit and penetration testing

 Training course materials and research notes that I created to teach how to perform a technical security assessment / penetration test of :
-➤ Relational databases: MS SQL, Oracle, MySQL and PostgreSQL.
+➤ Relational databases: MS SQL, Oracle, MySQL, Sybase and PostgreSQL.
 ➤ NoSQL databases: MongoDB, Redis.

 ### Content